Nicotine side effects guide – Duration & addiction risk

 How does nicotine work?
 What are the nicotine side effects on the body?

-When tobacco smoke or vapour is inhaled, nicotine is absorbed through the mucosal linings in the nose, mouth and lungs and travels through the bloodstream to the brain.
+When tobacco smoke or vapor is inhaled, nicotine is absorbed through the mucosal linings in the nose, mouth and lungs and travels through the bloodstream to the brain.
 When sniffed, snussed (via pouches) or chewed it is absorbed through membranes in the mouth and nose.
 It then travels through the body, via the bloodstream to the brain.
 It is also possible to absorb it through the skin.

 When smoked nicotine reaches the brain in about seven seconds2.
 It is about the same when vaped, around 8-20 seconds.
 Nicotine reaches the central nervous system in about 3-5 minutes when tobacco is chewed.